* First French leader to meet Iranian president since 2005

 UNITED NATIONS, Sept 24 (Reuters) - French President Francois Hollande became the first Western leader to meet new Iranian President Hassan Rouhani on Tuesday after warning that Paris expects "concrete gestures" by Iran to show it will give up a military nuclear program.

-Hollande, who exchanged handshakes with Rouhani at the United Nations - the first between leaders of the two countries since 2005 - told the U.N.
+Hollande, who exchanged handshakes with Rouhani at the United Nations in mid-afternoon - the first between leaders of the two countries since 2005 - told the U.N.
 General Assembly that while he was encouraged by the words of the new Iranian government, he now wanted acts to follow.

 "This is why I have made the choice to engage in direct and open dialogue with President Rouhani," Hollande said.
 "But I will also say ...
 I am in favor of dialogue, but just as strongly I am firm on the issue of nuclear proliferation."